 It focuses on saving you time, money and showing you the perfect opportunities to get marketing results that matter.
 There’s no vanity metrics here; the only measurables are the ones that will make you money in the long.

-And, you can see the moves your competition is making and create a solid strategy to combat them.
+You can see the moves your competition are making and create a solid strategy to combat them.
 Let’s take a deeper dig into the how with my full SEMRush review & walkthrough.

 Before you look at your competitors, it’s important to understand what you can do to improve on your own site.